Power Battery Detection

 During the entire process, human expert teams work in parallel rather than sequentially, ensuring high throughput.
-This active learning-driven annotation loop iteratively improves MDCNeXt and continues until convergence.
-Through this pipeline, we construct the {PBD5K} dataset, a gold-standard benchmark composed of 5,000 expertly annotated X-ray battery images, validated through automated and human-in-the-loop quality checks.
+This active learning-driven annotation loop iteratively improves MDCNeXt and continues until convergence. {All model-assisted proposals undergo strict human expert verification at the point level.
+Annotators do not simply accept model predictions.
+Instead, each plate endpoint is carefully reviewed, with experts performing zoom-in inspection, cross-comparison across frames, and alignment with physical bare-cell references when necessary.
+Importantly, the annotation standard remains consistent throughout the entire dataset construction process.
+Before model assistance is introduced, annotations are fully manual, and after introducing MDCNeXt, the same quality criteria and precision requirements are strictly maintained.} Through this pipeline, we construct the {PBD5K} dataset, a gold-standard benchmark composed of 5,000 expertly annotated X-ray battery images, validated through automated and human-in-the-loop quality checks.
 As shown in Tab.~\ref{tab:annotation_efficiency}, our approach significantly improves annotation efficiency and reliability compared to traditional manual schemes.